 Despite the colonial roots, the Gungu National Festival is a genuine African festival and the most colorful spectacle in the country, celebrating her rich cultural diversity.
 It suffered a long hiatus from 1960 until 1998 when it was resuscitated by Kibala Malungi of the Secret Art of Pende as Festival de Gungu (Gungu Festival).

 Gungu is the home of the Pende people estimated at over a million in living in the south savanna forest.
 An interesting tribe of diverse talent in handicrafts who have maintained the customs and traditions of their ancestors, the Pende have like much of Congo have been exploited with several of their sculptures and artwork taken away to Belgium.

-In 2008, it was institutionalised as a national festival and is now held outside Gungu in any other part of the country in an even year, while it still takes place in Gungu in every odd year.
-Also, the dates are fixed without special attention to July 21st anymore.
+In 2008, it was institutionalized as a national festival and is now held outside Gungu in any other part of the country in an even year, while it still takes place in Gungu in every odd year.
+Also, the dates are fixed without special attention to July 21st any more.

 For more information about Le Festival National de Gungu (FESNAG), please visit: